 Help yourself out by making a to-do list and a timeline for each task related to buying and selling a home.
 Keep yourself organised by documenting all you need to accomplish and by what date.
 Your move will be stress-free when you write down specifics and can keep yourself on track with what needs your attention.
 Lists are an excellent way to avoid having to think about all the to-dos each day.
 Instead, you can refer to your timeline and quickly see if you’re falling behind or on schedule.

 Another tip for a stress-free move is to reach out and enlist help from others with to-dos and chores.
 Assign responsibilities to your spouse and kids and reach out to a friend or relative if you know they have some time on their hands.
-It’s also a wise idea to schedule professional movers to help you if you have a lot of belongings or are moving long distance.
+It’s also a wise idea to book a professional removals company.
+Their job is to take out the additional stress that comes with moving home.
 Trying to take on all the tasks yourself may leave you feeling worn out and tired.

 Rest & Take Care of Yourself